 The Best Luxury Train Journeys in Europe: 7 Trains Compared for 2026

-This site earns commission when you book through our links.
+This site earns commission when you book through our links, at no extra cost to you.
 Our editorial positions are formed independently — operators are recommended because they merit it, not because of commercial relationships.
+Full disclosure.

 TrainRouteDurationFrom (pp)Best for